-FIGURE 61.11.
-Variable outcomes after infection with widely disseminated noncytopathic viruses (or other microorganisms) and inalogies (in the text below the horizontal axes) to organ and bone ncrease during the so-called latent period, but then be dranatically and efficiently controlled by antigen-specific effecor T cells, which then subside (left panel).
-The transplantaion analogues are acute irreversible rejection (or intractable ¿VHD).
-Alternatively, a continuously high antigen load with n antigen-specific immunological collapse (second panel) is quivalent to unqualified acceptance of an allograft.
+The analogies between transplantation and an infection with disseminated noncytopathic microorganisms can be exemplified by the common hepatitis viruses, as shown in Figure 79.11.^{33,308,309} The pathogen (antigen) load may rapidly increase during the so-called latent period, but then be dramatically and efficiently controlled by antigen-specific effector T cells, which then subside (left panel).
+The transplantation analogues are acute irreversible rejection (or intractable GVHD).
+Alternatively, a continuously high antigen load with an antigen-specific immunological collapse (second panel) is equivalent to unqualified acceptance of an allograft.

-Between these two extremes, the persistence of both the ifectious agent and a strong immune response results in seous immunopathology (e.g., chronic active hepatitis with a or C virus infection) comparable to chronic rejection after ver transplantation (third panel), or, uncommonly, GVHD. he conditions in the cytoablated bone marrow recipient imic those of an infection by microorganisms (e.g., rabies id wart viruses) that avoid immune activation by not miating through or to host lymphoid organs (right panel).33 ere is no MHC-restricted safety valve for cytopathic miorganisms, which are typically extracellular and generate full resources of the innate as well as the adaptive imne system.^{308,309} An uncontrollable innate immune rense involving the effectors shown in Table 61.7 is proed by discordant xenografts expressing the Gal α Gal
+Between these two extremes, the persistence of both the infectious agent and a strong immune response result in serious immunopathology (e.g., chronic active hepatitis with a B or C virus infection) comparable to chronic rejection after liver transplantation (third panel) or, uncommonly, GVHD.
+The conditions in the cytoablated bone marrow recipient mimic those of an infection by microorganisms (e.g., rabies and wart viruses) that avoid immune activation by not migrating through or to host lymphoid organs (right panel).33

-Because immunity and tolerance to alloantigens follow e same rules as the response to noncytopathic microorganns,33 it is not possible with current transplantation praces to induce tolerance to allografts on the one hand witht risking unwanted tolerance to pathogens on the other.
-In s context, the historical anxiety depicted in Figure 61.4 s correct.
+Because immunity and tolerance to alloantigens follow the same rules as the response to noncytopathic microorganisms,33 it is not possible with current transplantation practices to induce tolerance to allografts on the one hand without risking unwanted tolerance to pathogens on the other.
+In this context, the historical anxiety depicted in Figure 79.4 was correct.